kiegroup/j2cl-tools/README.md

 * Modify Bazel wiring to allow GWT 2's GWTTestCase to be usable outside J2CL itself.
 * Modify Bazel wiring to build Javadocs
+* Temporary: default the test processor to assume platform=CLOSURE

+There is now a relatively-recent tagged version of J2CL in Google's own repository, the current latest release from Vertispan is based on that instead of an arbitrary commit.
+We don't know if tagged releases will continue - so far, they have not, so we may return to our own release pattern, see below.
+But for the moment, we are appending a build number to the end of the upstream tag, currently `v20230718-1`.

 As these changes alter J2CL's own public API, we are currently versioning releases and snapshots as 0.x.y-<hash> releases, to indicate first that this has not yet